Most people want to invest. Only one thing stops them from doing it: they don’t know how to invest.

-Determine whether you’re dealing with a value stock, as recommended by our Cabot Benjamin Graham Value Investor or Cabot Undervalued Stock Advisor, or a growth stock, as recommended by Cabot Growth Investor, Cabot Top Ten Trader or Cabot Emerging Markets Investor.
+Determine whether you’re dealing with a value stock, as recommended by our Cabot Undervalued Stocks Advisor, or a growth stock, as recommended by Cabot Growth Investor, Cabot Top Ten Trader or Cabot Explorer.

 If it’s a growth stock, buy only if the stock’s main trend is still positive.
 If the news is good but the stock’s behavior is not, trust the stock.
 Remember that the stock market is always looking ahead, and that your best guide to the company’s future news is what the stock itself is doing today.

 In healthy bull markets, remain heavily invested, remembering, again, to ignore the news.
 In bear markets, hold a large cash position, remembering that capital preservation is goal #1.
 And remember that bull markets always begin when the economic news is lousy, and bear markets always start when the news is good.
 Again, the market is looking ahead.
 So learn to trust stock charts.